vhub-team/native-db/functions/0xFA3FFB0EEBC288A3.md

 # MISC::OVERRIDE_FREEZE_FLAGS

 ## Summary
-Forces all exterior peds and vehicles to freeze, regardless of player's position.
+Forces all exterior peds and vehicles to freeze, regardless of player's position

 ## Parameters
 * **BOOL** override